vijithassar/memento/README.md

 ### Trigger ###

 **memento.trigger()** fires a function at a specified point in time.
-It takes two arguments: the first is a timestamp either as an integer or float or a string in "DD:HH:MM:SS" format, and the second is the function to be fired.
+It takes two arguments: the first is a timestamp, and the second is the function to be fired.
 The triggered function in turn takes three arguments, for the current data, current timestamp, and media node.

 ```javascript
 // create a memento instance